riskymanag3ment/Powershell4Tenable/README.md

 Get-TenableScannerList

-Update-TenableScan -ScanID 1111 -TextTargets "TestComputer1,TestComputer2"  *This currently only updates TextTargets.
+Update-TenableScan -ScanID 1111 -TextTargets "TestComputer1,TestComputer2" -ScannerID 67555555-13d0-5555-1111-0b08315a2f64  *This currently only updates TextTargets.
 It may be broken out later

 Export-TenableVulnerabilities -AssetNum 500